 Advanced Analytical and Field Equipment

 The ES Department has a wide variety of equipment used for environmental research and monitoring.
 A flame atomic absorption spectrophotometer is available for aquatic and soil chemical analysis.
-Laboratory equipment consists of computer-assisted measurement of tree-growth rates, compound and dissecting microscopes, a scanning electron microscope (SEM) and soil, air, water, and bacterial contamination testing apparatus.
+Other laboratory equipment consists of computer-assisted measurement of tree-growth rates, compound and dissecting microscopes, a scanning electron microscope (SEM) and soil, air, water, and bacterial contamination testing apparatus.
 Field equipment includes surber samplers, plankton nets, an Eckman dredge, corers, canoes, a depth finder, a telethermometer, dissolved oxygen, pH, and conductivity meters, soil thermometers, soil corers, tree borers, light meters, and other equipment necessary for environmental monitoring and analysis.
 Students who desire to conduct independent research with more specialized apparatus can usually be accommodated by arrangements with other departments and state agencies in the region.
 If you have questions about research capabilities and project ideas, please email the ES Technician.

 ALLARM and the R.F.
 Shangraw Community Aquatic Research Laboratory